![]() |

 system_clock::duration::min()

-< system_clock::duration::zero()
+< system_clock::duration::zero() is true.

 time_t to_time_t(const time_point& t);